Program Overview

 – describe technological and analytical tools available in the field and envision the upstream processing (inputs, bottlenecks, gaps)

-– analyze scientific literature, interpret data
+– analyse scientific literature, interpret data

 – cross-analyze various scientific and methodological options and make strategic choices at the onset of a project